alikureishy/ROBO-followme-project/README.md

 - _Images containing the hero far away_: For helping a drone get back-on-track in case it falls behind
 - _Images containing no hero at all_: Presumably to have the drone remain stationary and patrol its surroundings until one of the above two images is encountered

+#### Provided Data

+The data provided was not balanced across the three types of scenarios above.
+Here is a breakdown of the counts:
+- Hero nearby:
+- Hero far away:
+- No hero at all:

+So, only 37% of the images actually had the hero at all (first two categories) in them.
+The remaining were of the 3rd category.

 ### Expected Output

 The objective was to train the network to output a segmented image of the same size as the original, containing 3 classes of pixels: